Son of God (Christianity)

 In Christianity, the title Son of God refers to the status of Jesus as the divine son of God the Father.
-In Trinitarian Christianity, it also refers to his status as God the Son, the second Person of the Trinity (the Godhead) or hypostasis of the Trinity.

 It derives from several uses in the New Testament and early Christian theology.
 The terms "son of God" and "son of the " are found in several passages of the Old Testament.

 Old Testament usage

 Genesis

 In the introduction to the Genesis flood narrative, Genesis 6:2 refers to "sons of God" who married the daughters of men and is used in a polytheistic context to refer to angels.